BLaurenB/istio-vet/pkg/vetter/meshversion/README-init-image-mismatch.md

 ## Suggested Resolution

-Upgrade the istio-init image for these workloads to match the version in the `istio-inject` configmap, by doing one of the following:
+Upgrade the istio-init image for these workloads to match the version in the `istio-sidecar-injector` configmap, by doing one of the following:

 - re-create these workloads again so they are injected with the new istio-init container
 - editing the workload (for example, the Deployment)